 Residence hall rooms have an Ethernet port and wireless Internet that connects residents to ResNet, the high-speed residential computing network at Western Michigan University.
 An Internet fee will be charged to each student's WMU account.
 Visit the ResNet website for details.
 Wireless access is also available in main floor lobbies and lounges.

-Laundry rooms with large-capacity washers and dryers are located in each hall.
+Traditional halls have laundry rooms with large-capacity washers and dryers are located in each hall.
 Students may use quarters or Laundry Bucks to run the machines.

 Each room has a U.S. postal mailbox that roommates share.
 Residence hall addresses are regular Kalamazoo addresses, not campus mail, so the words "Western Michigan University" should not be listed in your address as this will delay or prevent delivery.
 Outgoing mail can be dropped off at the front desk.
-Information on how to address mail is here.
+Information on how to address mail is available.

 Students can submit their own maintenance requests via Bronco Fix-It.
 If it is a maintenance emergency that threatens safety, security or sanitation, please contact: